Can Hypnotherapy Fix A Fear Of Flying? I Found Out

 AdvertisementADVERTISEMENT

 Even thinking about those things makes my chest physically tighten, despite every single one of those flights landing safely.
-This feeling of somewhat illogical impending doom seems to be shared by others, with Hypnotherapy Directory from September 1 2022 to February 13 2023 seeing an 80% increase in new users looking for support with their fear of flying.
+This feeling of somewhat illogical impending doom seems to be shared by others.
+From from September 1, 2022 to February 13, 2023, Hypnotherapy Directory saw an 80% increase in new users looking for support with their fear of flying.
 Due to the commonality of the condition, the conversation around “getting over” my flight anxiety has never been too far away, with many people in my life recommending a stiff drink or an in-flight sleeping tablet to help combat the issue.

 As it turns out though, the “look into my eyes” trope doesn’t actually have much to do with cognitive hypnotherapy.
-The real-life practice aims to create long-term change in relation to fears, addictions and consistent negative thought patterns.
-Intending to give people respite from feelings of anxiety and dread by rewiring the neural pathways.
+The real-life practice aims to create long-term change in relation to fears, addictions, and consistent negative thought patterns, and intends to give people respite from feelings of anxiety and dread by rewiring the neural pathways.
 Rather than being in a deep state of sleep, the process lulls you into a deeply relaxed mode, using music and suggestibility to gently allow you to tune out of your conscious mind and access the subconscious mind, which is open to change.

 AdvertisementADVERTISEMENT

-According to clinical hypnotherapist and founder of the London Clinic of Hypnotherapy Lydia Johnson, the process can be very effective in helping people combat issues with aeroplanes.
+Lydia Johnson, clinical hypnotherapist and founder of the London Clinic of Hypnotherapy, says the process can be very effective in helping people combat issues with planes.
 “If you want to overcome a fear of flying, you may try everything consciously to do it, but you will still sustain the overwhelming fear, as long as your subconscious mind retains this terror,” she tells Refinery29.
-“Hypnotherapy can change and update your irrational deep seated fears so it feels comfortable, even enjoyable, so there’s no white knuckling needed again.”
+“Hypnotherapy can change and update your irrational deep-seated fears so it feels comfortable, even enjoyable, so there’s no white knuckling needed again.”

-Deciding to take an uncharacteristic ‘don’t knock it until you’ve tried it’ approach, I booked to embark on a hypnotherapy intensive that aims to help leave ongoing stress patterns behind.
-According to Lydia, the process would start with an in-depth session to understand my individual needs and then close with the hypnotherapy where clients enter a trance-like state called the theta state (before deep slumber) where ideas, concepts and lifestyle improvements are suggested to you.
+Deciding to take an uncharacteristic "don’t knock it until you’ve tried it" approach, I booked to embark on a hypnotherapy intensive that aims to help leave ongoing stress patterns behind.
+According to Johnson, the process would start with an in-depth session to understand my individual needs and then close with hypnotherapy, where clients enter a trance-like state called the theta state (before deep slumber) where ideas, concepts and lifestyle improvements are suggested to you.

 AdvertisementADVERTISEMENT

-Mixed in with the sounds of lapping ocean waves, Lydia spoke about freeing myself from my anxious thoughts, encouraging me to separate my identity from the anxiety itself.
-As she spoke, she recorded herself, creating my very own hypnosis tape.
+Mixed in with the sounds of lapping ocean waves, she spoke about freeing myself from my anxious thoughts, encouraging me to separate my identity from the anxiety itself.
+As Johnson spoke, she recorded herself, creating my very own hypnosis tape.
 She then sent me home with instructions to listen to the tape every night for the next 21 days.

 AdvertisementADVERTISEMENT

 But even with my growing sense of authority over my anxiety, the specificity of my issue with flying still needed to be addressed.
-Heading back to the clinic in the run up to my summer holiday, we discussed my progress and made a plan to create a new recording, this time tackling the beast head on.
-Discussing my tendency to catastrophise and my physical panic responses to take off, we spoke about the need to live in the present moment, accept the safety of the situation (despite my lack of control) and how to actively recognise and move away from the negative thought when it enters my brain on the plane.
+Heading back to the clinic in the run up to my summer vacation, we discussed my progress and made a plan to create a new recording, this time tackling the beast head on.
+Discussing my tendency to catastrophize and my physical panic responses to take off, we spoke about the need to live in the present moment, accept the safety of the situation (despite my lack of control), and how to actively recognize and move away from the negative thought when it enters my brain on the plane.

 AdvertisementADVERTISEMENT